 Appreciating My Husband

-A few weeks ago I wrote about how I have been working to improve our marriage.
-Through this process, I have been reminded how much my husband does for our family.
+Through the process of trying to save my marriage and feel closer to my husband again, I was reminded about how much my husband does for our family.
 It’s truly amazing that he provides as well as he does for our little family.
 I have never worked outside the home for one day of our sons’ lives.
 He sustains us with everything we need and a lot of the stuff we want.
 I have always assumed he knows I am grateful for his hard work that allows me to be at home with our little ones.
 I show my thanks through my actions (ie cooking dinner, doing laundry, picking up after him).
 But I never really THANKED him for his hard work.

 It feels like magic